ChrisWhealy/Cordova-Create/README.md

 <a name="header11"></a>
-##11) Using Place Holders In `config.xml` Attributes and Content
+##11) Using Placeholders In `config.xml` Attributes and Content
 Generally speaking, most attribute values used by the XML elements in `config.xml` are simple string or Boolean values.
 However, there are various attributes that often need to be set equal to values that have already been defined somewhere else.

 A typical example is for the attributes and content of the `<author>` element.
 Here, you might want to set the email address and URL equal to values that you already defined when you set up either `npm` or `git`.

 <a name="header11_1"></a>
-###11.1) Place Holder Syntax
+###11.1) Placeholder Syntax
-Instead of repeating a value defined elsewhere, you can reference it using a place holder.
-Three place holders are recognised:
+Instead of repeating a value defined elsewhere, you can reference it using a placeholder.
+Three placeholders are recognised:

 `$git()` - Reference a `git` variable
 `$npm()` - Reference an `npm` variable
 `$env()` - Reference an environment variable available to NodeJS via its `process.env` object

 <a name="header11_2"></a>
-###11.2) Place Holder Usage
+###11.2) Placeholder Usage
-Only the XML attributes `email` and `href` will be parsed for place holders; however, if the content of an XML element is a simple string value, then this string value may contain any number of place holders.
+Only the XML attributes `email` and `href` will be parsed for placeholders; however, if the content of an XML element is a simple string value, then this string value may contain any number of placeholders.

 If, for instance, you want to pick up the value of the `git` variable `user.email`, simply use the following string somewhere inside the attribute or content string value: